SolarNetwork/solarnode-handbook/docs/users/expressions.md

 	 All number arguments will be converted to `BigInteger` values for the bitwise operations, and `BigInteger` values are returned.

 #### Date time functions

+The following functions help with creating and manipulating dates.
+The `Temporal` type can be thought of as _some kind of date_ type: it could be a `LocalDate` (a date without any time zone), a `LocalDateTime` (a date and time without any time zone), a `ZonedDateTime` (a date and time in a specific time zone), or an `Instant` (a date and time in the `UTC` time zone).

 | Function | Arguments | Result | Description |
 |:---------|:----------|:-------|:------------|